j-d-han/FE-Take-Home/README.md

 # FE-Take-Home
-Simple web applciation that allows company to add new staff(non-persistent) and see staff's details in a table form.
+Simple web application that allows company to add new staff(non-persistent) and see staff's details in a table form.
 User may set dark or light theme mode of the table and prefered mode will be cached.

 ## Future Implementation
 With the latitude and longitude of each staff, it is possible to indicate their positions on Google map with markers.